-Springs are what give a trampoline its bounce, so quality springs are a must.
+Springs give a trampoline its bounce, so quality springs are a must.
 If you see a trampoline for sale with a price that looks too good to be true, it probably has low-quality springs that will rust and degrade over time.

 Some newer trampolines have a "soft edge," meaning the springs and frame are beneath the jumping mat.
-This both increases the room you have to jump in and means you can't accidentally hurt yourself by landing on the springs instead of the jumping mat.
+This both increases the room you have to jump in and means you can't accidentally hurt yourself by landing on the springs instead of the mat.

 These trampoline tips will have you bouncing like a pro in no time:

+Think about where you will put the trampoline.
 It's best to place your trampoline on grass — hard ground puts stress on the frame and causes it to break over time.

+Consider professional assembly.
 If you're not 100% confident assembling your new trampoline yourself, hire an expert to do it for you.
 It's not worth risking the safety of any users over a small assembly fee.

-Rectangular trampolines can cost as little as $300 for small 7' x 10' models, and up to $2,000 for large 10' x 17' models of professional quality.
+Rectangle trampolines can cost as little as $300 for small 7 x 10-foot models, and up to $2,000 for large 10 x 17-foot models of professional quality.

-Soft-edge trampolines without springs are the priciest variety, costing anywhere between $1,500 and $3,000.
+Trampolines without springs are the priciest variety, costing anywhere between $1,500 and $3,000.
 However, you do get an exceptional product for the price you pay.

 A. Here are a few of the factors you should consider when deciding where to place a trampoline: